davisclick/openvino-computer-pointer-controller/README.md

 ### Async Inference
 If you have used Async Inference in your code, benchmark the results and explain its effects on power and performance of your project.

+It is used the start_async method, but it is not a truly async mode.

 ### Edge Cases

 - If there is more than one face detected, it extracts only one face and do inference on it and ignoring other faces.